wizardwoes/site/content/glas/page-185/other.md

 Not in terms of 'real men (tm) are scarce' (if they ever existed) but, the material resources that enable possible men are scare?
 If a reaction to scarcity is hoarding, [something] producing miserly men?

+*I think there is a connection to Fourier here*

 When does generosity turn into a debt?
 A feeling of un-payability?
 Ask your neighbor to borrow a cup of masculinity?

 Or does thinking along the lines of masculinity as scarcity just reinforce what we're trying to unseat?